Blaqwrld00/rn-assignment3-11126125/README.md

+# rn-assignment3-11126125
-# Mobile Application Development - Assignment 3
+# Mobile Application Development

 ## Description
 This React Native application is designed to showcase various core components and custom components while adhering to a specific UI design.
 It includes eight categories such as Exercise, Study, Code, Cook, etc., and provides a list of 15 ongoing tasks.